 Resources for HUD's Continuum of Care (CoC) Notice of Funding Availability

 It is that time of year again - the HUD CoC Program Competition will soon be underway!
-The resources on this page are designed to assist programs and communities before, during, and after the process of responding to the HUD FY17 CoC Notice of Funding Availability (NOFA).
+The resources on this page are designed to assist programs and communities in the process of responding to the HUD FY18 CoC Notice of Funding Availability (NOFA).
 New resources will continue to be added throughout the CoC Program Competition, so please check back here on a regular basis.